Anderson-Lai/ib-notes/hlphysics/physics.md

 **beat frequency** - rate at which the volume is heard to be oscillating from high volume to low volume
 beat frequency = | f\_1 - f\_2 |

+# Jun.
+6, 2025 - Resonance and Standing Waves

+**standing wave** - produced when waves with **same frequency, amplitude, and wavelength** travel in **opposite** directions and interfere with each other

+the two waves are also **in phase**

+it is a special case of interference

+creates a wave that is **larger in amplitude**
+creates **nodes and antinode**

+**antinode** - places of constructive interference (displacement of particles alter between max and min amplitude)
+**node** - places of destructive interference (displacement remains 0)

+distance between each **node is half a wavelength**

+the movement of the two waves in opposite directions make the resultant wave appear to be **stationary (standing)** and having its amplitude periodically shift from maximum displacement to zero to minimum displacement

+**harmonic** - when standing wave's frequency is an **integer multiple** of the two opposing waves (the **fundamental frequency**)
+harmonic = nodes - 1

+**overtones** - the resulting modes of vibration when a string vibrates in more than one segment
+overtone = harmonic - 1

+standing waves can be produced in **pipes with open ends**
+ex: a flute

+in a scenario with **one end closed and another end open, there are only *odd* harmonics**

+string of length L:
+- both ends fixed or both free: wavelength = 2L / n, where n is a positive integer
+- one end fixed, other is free: wavelength = 4L / n, where n is a positive odd integer

+pipe of length L:
+- both ends open or both closed: wavelength = 2L / n, where n is a positive integer
+- one end closed, other open: wavelength = 4L / n, where n is a positive odd integer